coazyy/crmnl-antiexec/README.md

 }
 ```

-This is based for the GVMP Crimelife Script.
+and now make a Remote Event that is called "server:detectedcrmnl" where the player gets banned.

 ## Contributing